JetVA Community

 The system looks at the entire flight profile, not just the landing:

-• Flight phase (climb, cruise, descent, approach)
+• Flight phase (Taxi climb, cruise, descent, approach)

 • Airspeed and how it changes over time